briancappello/flask-unchained/docs/tutorial/templates_and_static_assets.rst

      && wget https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.14.3/umd/popper.min.js -O static/popper-v1.14.3.min.js \
      && touch templates/layout.html templates/_navbar.html templates/_flashes.html

 We're placing these assets in the project root ``static`` and ``templates`` folders.
 If you'll recall, we configured these directories in our ``unchained_config.py`` file earlier.
-(Note that if just created either of these directories, then you may need to restart te flask development server for these new assets to be picked up by it.)
+(Note that if just created either of these directories, then you may need to restart the flask development server for these new assets to be picked up by it.)

 Layout Template
 ^^^^^^^^^^^^^^^